Fred Daniels: Biography

-His innovative techniques and experiments with light created a more sophisticated still image.
-Daniels was born in Churchover, Warwickshire on 26 July 1892.
-Fred was educated at Bablake School in Coventry.
+Born George Frederick William Daniels in Churchover, Warwickshire, he pioneered innovative techniques and experiments with light that created a more sophisticated still image.
+Daniels was educated at Bablake School in Coventry.
 In 1925 he started his career as a freelance photographer in the South of France and photographed dancer and choreographer Margaret Morris.
 The Antibes summer schools attracted artists from the performing arts, and for Daniels it was an opportunity to capture the grace and elegance of the human form.
 His camera studies were also published in The Sketch and Tatler magazines.

-Daniels entered the film industry in 1929 when he took stills of Anna May Wong at Elstree Studios to promote Piccadilly.
-The film was a success, and in the same year Daniels was hired for the Titanic disaster film Atlantic starring John Longden and Madeline Carroll.
+Daniels entered the film industry in 1929 when he was discovered by director E. A. Dupont and was hired as the stills photographer for Anna May Wong at Elstree Studios to promote Piccadilly.
+The film was a success, and in the same year Daniels was assigned to the Titanic disaster film Atlantic starring John Longden and Madeleine Carroll.
 In 1932 he photographed Brigitte Helm during the filming of The Blue Danube directed by Herbert Wilcox.
 Daniels was admired by producer H.B.
 Warner for his stills and was offered a contract in Hollywood.
 During the 1930s his career developed with the British and Dominions Film Company, and he became their star photographer, taking portraits of actors such as Anna Neagle.